-§ 18 Passing the examination and overall grade
+§ 19 Passing the examination and overall grade

-- (1) The Master's examination is passed when all examination components as set forth in § 15, paragraph 1 have been graded as "sufficient" (4.0) or higher, or with "successful participation". - (2) For the calculation of the overall grade in accordance with § 12, paragraph 3, the numerical values of the module grades for the compulsory, compulsory elective, and optional modules of the major subject as well as the module grades for the minor subject, in accordance with § 12, paragraph 4, will be added together and weighted according to the number of credit points earned. - (3) For the calculation of the overall grade, the Master's thesis grade will be weighted by a factor of 2.
+- (1) The Master's examination is passed when all examination components as set forth in § 15, paragraph 1 have been graded as "sufficient" (4.0) or higher. - (2) When calculating the overall grade, and in accordance with § 12 paragraph 3, the module grades will be weighted according to the number of credits earned.
+The numerical values of the module grades, before rounding, will be used for this calculation. - (3) When calculating the overall grade, the Master's thesis and the final oral examination will be weighted by a factor of 2.

-§ 19 Retaking an examination and deadlines
+§ 20 Retaking an examination component and deadlines

-(1) If examinations are not passed, or are not considered to have been passed, they may be retaken once.
+- (1) If examinations are not passed, or are not considered to have been passed, they may be retaken once.
 This includes failed examinations taken at other universities.
 A second re-examination is permitted only under exceptional circumstances and only for a maximum of two examinations completed during the course of study.
-Approval must be granted by the examinations board.
-A second re-examination is not permitted for the Master's thesis.
+The examinations board makes the decision to grant permission for a second re-examination.
+A second re-examination for the Master's thesis or the final oral examination is not permitted. - (2) Retaking an examination that has been graded as passed is not permitted. - (3) Failed examinations must be retaken no later than during the following semester.
+If candidates fail to meet this deadline, they will lose entitlement to take this examination, unless they are not responsible for the deadline being exceeded.

-A 05-22-3 15/05/15 03 - 13 Coding reference Last amended Edition - Page
+A 05-06-3 03.02.16 03 - 13 Coding reference Last amended Edition - Page

-- (2) Retaking an examination that has been graded as passed is not permitted. - (3) Failed examinations must be retaken no later than during the following semester.
-If candidates fail to meet this deadline, they will lose entitlement to take this examination, unless they are not responsible for the deadline being exceeded. - (4) If a compulsory module examination is failed on the final attempt, the candidate will be dismissed from the academic programme.
+(4) If a compulsory module examination is failed on the final attempt, the candidate will be dismissed from the academic programme.
 Failure of compulsory elective modules and optional modules may be offset by the successful completion of a different module.

-§ 20 Master's diploma and certificate
+§ 21 Master's diploma and certificate